bbachain/beet/beet-bbachain/README.md

 ## PublicKey

-solana-beet provides a de/serializer for solana public keys.
+beet-bbachain provides a de/serializer for bbachain public keys.
 They can either be used directly or as part of a struct.

 ### Examples